Planning a beach wedding

 Related: How to Keep Your Guests Comfortable at Your Destination Wedding

-9. Be on board with Plan B
+10. Be on Board with Plan B

 Let’s be honest, the weather has a mind of its own and can alter the plans of even the most relaxed beach wedding.
 Work with your planner to lock in a Plan B, just in case.
 Your day-of coordinator will also help keep the run-sheet on track to avoid the ocean creeping up on your ceremony spot or the sun disappearing before you wed!
 Having an approved plan in place will give you peace of mind before (and on) the big day.